Infinity electrical cable safety recall05 August, 2020

-Strengthened tenancy laws for victims of domestic violence
+Tenancy laws for victims of domestic violence have started

-New tenancy reforms which improve and strengthen the protections for victims of domestic violence living in a rented property start on 28 February 2019.
+Tenancy reforms for victims of domestic violence living in a rented property started on 28 February 2019.

 Ending a tenancy in circumstances of domestic violence

-To end the tenancy in circumstances of domestic violence, the tenant will need to give:
+To end their tenancy due to domestic violence, the tenant will need to give:

 - the landlord or their agent a domestic violence termination notice and attach one of the following permitted forms of evidence: